chen041081733/2216_project_mall_customer/README.md

 	Spending Score
 o	Click "Predict Cluster" to view the predicted cluster and the characteristics of the cluster center.

-Thank you for using the Credit Eligibility Application!
+Thank you for using the Mall Customer Clustering Application!